 A financial advisor can help you create a financial plan for your investment needs and goals.

 What Are FAANG Stocks?

 The companies in the FAANG stocks have enormous value.
-In fact, when adding Microsoft to FAANG, the six companies together make up approximately 20% of the entire value of the S&P 500.
+In fact, when adding Microsoft to FAANG, the six companies together make up almost 18% of the entire value of the S&P 500 in 2023.
 However, these stocks don’t just constitute disproportionate value.
 They are also considered innovators and leaders in their respective fields.
 Each stock in the FAANG acronym has either invented or defined its respective field, from social media and search engines to the era of the smartphone ushered in by Apple.
 (Despite an ongoing debate among investors, innovation is generally cited as the reason for leaving Microsoft out of FAANG.)

 This has made FAANG stocks hugely popular among investors, who see the companies’ successes as not merely a short-term bubble or window of time.
 These companies are both some of the largest firms in the world and market leaders in their respective spaces.
 Many investors and fund managers, then, consider these as “best-of-both-worlds” assets, providing the value of a long-established companies and the potential of startups.

 Investing in FAANG Stocks